 - 3. If the school focuses on learning targets and success criteria, then teachers will be able to unpack standards, put them into student friendly language and establish learning expectations, and students will be able to self assess their learning. - 4.
-If the school uses Philosophy for Children (p4c) and HĀ components throughout the curriculum and instruction, then teachers will be able to create a caring community, and each student will have a voice and feel belonging in the classroom.
+If the school uses Philosophy for Children (p4c), social emotional learning and HĀ components throughout the curriculum and instruction, then teachers will be able to create a caring community, and each student will have a voice and feel belonging in the classroom e.

-- d.
-Continue to utilize i-Ready (universal screener) in ELA and Math to significantly narrow the achievement gap. - e.
 Continue to provide PD on positive behavior support for Tier 1, 2 and 3 students..
 Monitor growth through ART committee

-- 3. a.
-Establish learning targets and success criteria as the school's powerful instructional practice.b.
-Create a Cycle of Professional Learning by - providing PD on learning targets and success criteria, giving time for safe practice, have learning walks and using data to provide more PD and go through the cycle again. - 4. a.
+- a.
+Establish learning targets and success criteria as the school's powerful instructional practice. b.
+Create a Cycle of Professional Learning by providing PD on learning targets and success criteria, giving time for safe practice, having learning walks and using data to provide more PD and go through the cycle again. - 4. a.
 Continue to provide p4c PD to all teachers and educational assistants - b.
 Continue to incorporate HĀ components throughout the curriculum and instruction in the classroom. - c.
-Continue to partner with Kailua High School's PhiloSurfers to conduct p4c lessons.
+Continue to partner with Kailua High School's PhiloSurfers to conduct p4c lessons. - d.
+Implement a school-wide social emotional learning curriculum.